 After a dog eats any food, tiny bits of the food are left behind on the teeth.
 These food particles mix with bacteria in the mouth, collecting along the gum line.
 If the teeth are not brushed soon after eating, the food residue forms a soft film called plaque.
 Plaque can be brushed away, but only if you get to it before it hardens into tartar, which is calcified and very hard.
 When tartar (also known as calculus) develops beneath the gum line it causes gingivitis (bleeding and inflammation of the gums).
 If allowed to progress, gingivitis can cause periodontitis.
 This serious dental disease causes infection and tooth loss.
 Periodontal disease is also associated with cardiopulmonary disease and other disorders.

-Any benefits that kibble promises “don’t justify the other health consequences that dogs might experience eating poor quality food that doesn’t have good bioavailability and that can lead to allergies and other conditions,” says Dr. Block.
+Any benefits that kibble promises “don’t justify the other health consequences that dogs might experience eating poor quality food that doesn’t have good bioavailability,” says Dr. Block.

 If kibble isn’t a miracle food for keeping teeth clean, what type of food is best for dogs’ teeth?
-It turns out, the best food for a dog’s overall health is also the best food for a dog’s dental health.
+It turns out, food that’s good for a dog’s overall health is also good for a dog’s dental health.

 “In my opinion, a pet’s overall health should be the most important factor behind dietary recommendations,” Dr. Block says.
 “I think improving their overall systemic health with a whole-food diet probably improves their microflora and promotes an overall healthier immune system, which will allow them to ward off things like dental infections and be able to tolerate them better.”